openebs-archive/openebs-docs/docs/cstor.md

 ### Relationship between cStor volumes and cStor pools

 cStor pools are a group of individual pools with one pool on each participating node.
-All the pools in the group are named as ""and each pod will be named as "".
+Individual pools in the group are named as pool instances and corresponding pod for each pool instance is referred to as  cStor pool pod.
 The pools are totally independent from each other in that each is a different pool in itself and could host different number of volumes.
 They simply contain volume replicas.
 For example, replica3 of pool1 in Node3 has two volumes whereas the other two pool replicas have only one volume each.
 The pool replicas are related to each other only at the level of target where target decides where to host the volume/data replicas/copies.

 Replication of data does not happen at the pool level.
 Synchronous data replication and rebuilding happen at volume level by the cStor target.
 Volume replicas are scheduled to be deployed on cStor pools located on different nodes.
 In the example figure below, a pool configuration is defined as having three replicas or three independent pools .